TexasInstruments/mcupsdk-core/docs_src/docs/api_guide/components/tools/tools_flash.md

   in a single configuration file which is provided as input to the tool.
 \endcond

-\note As of now the max data per setup transaction is set to 64 Bytes by default.
-Due to this you can see throughput degradation.
-The upcoming release will enable USB DFU at its full potential i.e 512 Bytes data transfer per setup transaction.
-It is recomended to not change the --transfer-size parameter in the tool .

 - see also \ref EXAMPLES_DRIVERS_SBL_DFU_UNIFLASH

 \endcond